Freelance Full Stack Developer

 Seiketsu is to standardize the processes used to sort, order, and clean the workplace.

 I reckon this is probably one of the most relevant topics in software development, especially when working remotely.
 The importance of creating standards can be identified in many different aspects.
-Probably you have already heard of World Wide Web Consortium
+Probably you have already heard of World Wide Web Consortium and Camel Case.

 Let’s bring this subject to a development example.
 In the image below it's quite tricky to understand the parent/ child relation between those elements, that could be easily avoided using appropriate indentation.